Understanding the .NET Framework

 This course series is designed for developers who have been introduced to C#, and want to develop a deeper understanding of the foundation upon which every .NET application is built.

 That said, even though the examples shown are presented using C#, the concepts & classes discussed throughout these courses are not C#-specific.
-Whether an application or service is developed in C#, VB.NET or some other .NET programming language, they rely on and interact with the same classes and services discussed in this learning path.
+Whether an application or service is developed in C#, VB.NET or some other .NET programming language, they rely on and interact with the same classes and services discussed in this editor's playlist.
 So developers of any stripe on the .NET platform will gain valuable insights and learning important techniques from these courses.

 |CLR Fundamentals||4h 20m|